johnsonkuang/332-P3/src/writeup/WriteUp.md

    number of nodes you visit along the way.
 3. Run the same experiment for 1, 2, 3, 4, and 5 ply.
 And with all four
    implementations (use ply/2 for the cut-off for the parallel implementations).
-Make a pretty graph of your results (link to it from here) and fill in the table here as well:
+Make a pretty graph of your results and fill in the table here as well.
+NOTE: Your result should be the average number of nodes visited across all fens for each bot & depth.

 <pre>TODO: Fill in the table below</pre>